DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

           type: ExampleInterfaceMessage
 ```

-The resulting data structure `ExampleInterfaceMessage` will now have a structure with fields such as `ExampleInterfaceMessage.msg_Metadata` and `ExampleInterfaceMessage.MessageData.msg_content`.
-The inconsistent naming of fields can easily spiral into data structures and models that are hard to navigate or interact with.
+The resulting data structure `ExampleInterfaceMessage` will now have an inconsistent naming convention in its structure with fields such as `ExampleInterfaceMessage.msg_Metadata` and `ExampleInterfaceMessage.MessageData.msg_content`.
+The inconsistent naming of fields can easily spiral into data structures and models that are hard to navigate or interact with for users and plugin developers.

 ## Definition Names